Kitware/VolView/docs/configuration_file.md

 ## Automatic Layers and Segment Groups by File Name

 When loading multiple files, VolView can automatically associate related images based on file naming patterns.
+Example: `base.[extension].nrrd` will match `base.nii`.

-Files matching `base.[extension].format` will be associated with a base image named `base.format`.
+The extension must appear anywhere in the filename after splitting by dots, and the filename must start with the same prefix as the base image (everything before the first dot).
+Files matching `base.[extension]...` will be associated with a base image named `base.*`.

+**Ordering:** When multiple layers/segment groups match a base image, they are sorted alphabetically by filename and added to the stack in that order.
+To control the stacking order explicitly, you could use numeric prefixes in your filenames.

+For example, with a base image `patient001.nrrd`:

+- Layers (sorted alphabetically): `patient001.layer.1.pet.nii`, `patient001.layer.2.ct.mha`, `patient001.layer.3.overlay.vtk`
+- Segment groups: `patient001.seg.1.tumor.nii.gz`, `patient001.seg.2.lesion.mha`

 Both features default to `''` which disables them.

 ### Segment Groups

 Use `segmentGroupExtension` to automatically convert matching non-DICOM images to segment groups.
-For example, `myFile.seg.nrrd` becomes a segment group for `myFile.nii`:
+For example, `myFile.seg.nrrd` becomes a segment group for `myFile.nii`.
+Defaults to `''` which disables matching.

 ```json
 {